 - is the serial date number that represents the date of concern.
 If missing or omitted, the current date is used.

-Method Description 1 all (default): test for long and short weekends 2 ignore holidays; all weekends are short weekends 3 short/regular weekends only 4 long weekends only
+Value WKND_type 1 All: test for long and short weekends (default).
+2 Ignore holidays; all weekends are short weekends.
+3 Short/regular weekends only.
+4 Long weekends only.

 - See Weekend for a list of supported weekends and their designated numbers/codes.

 - See Holidays for a list of currently supported holidays.